-When you are on another person’s property, even a private residence, the owner of that property has a requirement to keep it safe for their guests or patrons.
-If you were injured while on another’s property, you may have recourse to file a premises liability lawsuit for your injuries.
+When you are on another person’s property, even a private residence, the owner of that property has a duty to keep it safe for their guests or patrons.
+If you are injured while on another’s unsafe property, you may have recourse to claim premises liability for your injuries.

 In the event of an injury resulting from unsafe premises, responsibility can easily shift from guest to property owner.
 Determining negligence in these situations takes an all-encompassing legal understanding.
-To get the recovery you’re entitled to, it takes extensive knowledge and commitment to effectively represent your case.
-An attorney that can effectively communicate your options in these difficult situations can be invaluable.
+To get the recovery you’re entitled to; it takes extensive legal knowledge and commitment to effectively represent your case.
+An attorney who can promptly evaluate and communicate your options to you in these difficult situations is invaluable.
 Please contact the Jensen Phelan Law Firm, P.C. today for help with your case.
 Our Prescott premises liability attorneys have the experience and dedication you need.
 Call our legal team at (928) 778-2660 or contact us online for a free consultation.

 Property owners have a responsibility to keep their location safe for all patrons and guests.
 Anything left in a dangerous condition is grounds for an injury.
 This means that any of the following should be remedied or properly marked so you can avoid injury:

 If you or your loved one experienced injuries due to the list we have provided above, you must contact a premises liability lawyer in Prescott, Arizona.
 Injuries that are caused by dangerous conditions that could have been prevented have the right to seek compensation.